TL;DR

 Key insight

-Low-vision users needed Predictable and stable placement and large, labeled CTA instead of small icon.
+1. Foreign residents needed readable text to decode controls—not icon-only cues.2.
+Low-vision users needed predictable, stable placement and large, labeled CTAs instead of small icons.

 Decision